JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 ## Builds

+You can manually run a build on a specific branch in one of the two ways:
+* Click __Run__ opposite the required branch in the build list.
+* Open the [Custom Run](running-custom-build.md) dialog, go to the __Changes__ tab, and choose the required branch in the "_Build branch_" drop-down menu.

+To run builds from a specific branch or set of branches automatically, configure [build triggers](configuring-build-triggers.md).

 Builds from branches are easily recognizable in the TeamCity UI, because they are marked with a special label:

 <img src="branches.png" alt="Builds from branches" width="750"/>